cosandr/pg-cert-store/README.md

 # Sync certs to/from PostgreSQL

+See my [Ansible role](https://github.com/cosandr/ansible-role-pg-cert-store) for automating deployments of this.

 ### Requirements

 These are intended to run as services, you should install the requirements from your package manager,